hgeaydem/openshift-virt-labs/docs/workshop/content/deploy-cnv.md

 > **NOTE**: All pods shown from this command should be in the `Running` state.
 You will have many different types, the above snippet is just an example of the output at one point in time, you may have more or less at any one point.
 Below we discuss some of the pod types and what they do.

-Together, all of these pods are responsible for various functions of running a virtual machine on-top of OpenShift/Kubernetes.
+Together, all of these pods are responsible for various functions of running a virtual machine on-top of OpenShift.
 See the table below that describes some of the various different pod types and their function:

 | Pod Name                             | Pod Responsibilities |
 | ------------------------------------ | -------------------- |